 Energy and environmental transition

-Through the nature of its activities, GDF SUEZ has a major responsibility and role to play in the energy and environmental transition that aims to adapt society to the needs of the planet, which will be home to nine billion people by mid-century.
+Through the nature of its activities, ENGIE has a major responsibility and role to play in the energy and environmental transition that aims to adapt society to the needs of the planet, which will be home to nine billion people by mid-century.

 To respond to the energy needs